YaelDillies/LeanCamCombi/docs/index.md

 {% include files_to_upstream.md %}

+The following topics are archived because they are already covered by mathlib, but nevertheless display interesting proofs:
+* The Cauchy-Davenport theorem for `ℤ/pℤ` as a corollary of Kneser's theorem.

 ### Past content

 The following topics have been upstreamed to mathlib and no longer live in LeanCamCombi.

 * The four functions theorem and related discrete correlation inequalities: FKG inequality, Holley inequality, Daykin inequality, Marica-Schönheim inequality
 * The Birkhoff representation theorem, non-categorical version
+* The Cauchy-Davenport theorem for general groups, and also for linearly ordered cancellative semigroup
 * Shatterings of sets, the Sauer-Shelah lemma and the Vapnik-Chervonenkis dimension
 * Sublattices
 * Strongly convex functions